dmsc/fastbasic/manual.md

 `R`.

-If there are no errors with your program, the computer will ask you for a filename.
-Type an 8 character filename, with or without a file extension, and press `RETURN`.
+If there are no errors with your program, it will be run now:  the computer screen will show `WHAT IS YOUR
+NAME?`, type anything and press
+`RETURN`, the computer will reply with a greeting and the program will end.

 After this, the IDE waits for any key press before returning to the editor,